skip to main content

 When we compare Spectrum’s base cable internet plan with Frontier’s DSL, Spectrum gives you more speed at the same price.
 But here’s the catch: you can get Frontier’s DSL service in areas where Spectrum’s cable internet doesn’t reach.
 In some areas, Frontier may be your only option of the two.

 Of the two, Spectrum is the more expensive provider for the long term.
 Frontier doesn’t have discounted pricing, so the 500Mbps plan costs $44.99 per month for at least three years.
-Spectrum’s 500Mbps plan increases to $94.99 after 12 months, making Frontier’s fiber internet a better bargain.
+Spectrum’s Internet Premier plan increases after 12 months, making Frontier’s fiber internet a better bargain.

 Frontier plans and pricing